-Element Limit in force Observers At least one (1) scientific observer appointed in accordance with the CCAMLR Scheme of International Scientific Observation Data Daily and five-day catch and effort reporting Haul-by-haul catch and effort data Biological data reported by the CCAMLR scientific observer Research Fishery-based research in accordance with Annex 41-07/A and CM 41-01, including the collection of detailed catch, effort and biological data (Annex 41-01/A), setting of research hauls (Annex 41-01/B) and tagging (Annex 41-01/C), and CM 24-01.
-Toothfish tagged at a rate of at least five fish per tonne green weight caught Environmental protection Regulated by CMs 22-06, 22-07, 22-08 and 26-01
+Element Limit in force Access No more than one vessel per country at any one time using longlines only Catch limit Precautionary catch limit for Dissostichus spp. of 0 tonnes outside areas of national jurisdiction.
+Season 1 May to 31 August By-catch Regulated by CM 33-03 Bird mitigation In accordance with CM 25-02, limit of three (3) birds per vessel fishing outside the prescribed season Observers At least one (1) scientific observer appointed in accordance with the CCAMLR Scheme of International Scientific Observation Data Daily and five-day catch and effort reporting Haul-by-haul catch and effort data Biological data reported by the CCAMLR scientific observer Research Fishery-based research in accordance with Annex 41-07/A and CM 41-01, including the collection of detailed catch, effort and biological data (Annex 41-01/A), setting of research hauls (Annex 41-01/B) and tagging (Annex 41-01/C), and CM 24-01.
+Toothfish tagged at a rate of at least 5 fish per tonne green weight caught Environmental protection Regulated by CMs 22-06, 22-07, 22-08 and 26-01